-The Executive Board and Supervisory Board of Viscom AG submitted the annual Compliance Statement pursuant to Section 161 of the German Stock Corporation Act (AktG) on 22 February 2013.
-It has been published and is permanently accessible on the Viscom AG website under www.viscom.com in the section "Investor Relations / Company / Corporate Governance / Compliance Statement".
+The Executive Board and Supervisory Board of Viscom AG submitted the annual Compliance Statement pursuant to section 161 of the German Stock Corporation Act (AktG) on 27 February 2015.
+It has been published and is permanently accessible on the Viscom AG website under www.viscom. com/europe in the section "Investor Relations/Corporate Governance".